EllaBrands/stanDev/Stan-API-Refactor.md

 mostly responsible for translating I/O between an interface and Stan.

+(Another service the Stan API could provide is rhat and ess calculations.)

 As of this moment the goal is to create a single `command` service in the API that requires three interface elements